Mozer/wav2lip_extension/README.md

 ```
 python -m xtts_api_server -d=cpu --output c:\\SillyTavern-Extras\\
 ```
 5. Replace `c:\\SillyTavern-Extras\\` with full path to your SillyTavern-Extras folder, it is needed to pass xtts audio file to Wav2lip.
-6. Full command can be put into a .bat file, so you won't need to type it every time.
+Full command can be put into a .bat file, so you won't need to type it every time.

 ## Optional: faster-whisper STT (speech recognition)

-1. Install official extension 'Extension-Speech-Recognition': Silly Tavern -> Exxtensions -> Download Extensions and Assets -> connect button -> yes -> Speech Recognition -> donwload button
+1. Install official extension 'Extension-Speech-Recognition': Silly Tavern -> Extensions -> Download Extensions and Assets -> connect button -> yes -> Speech Recognition -> download button

 	It has built in streaming support for openai/whisper, but it is not working nicely, skips a lot of words, not working with Rusian language and runs on a GPU.

-	faster-whisper is much faster and can be run on a CPU.
+	SYSTRAN/faster-whisper is much faster and can be run on a CPU.
 I am using GUI for faster-whisper from https://github.com/reriiasu/speech-to-text
 2. open a cmd in directory, where you want it to be installed and run
 ```
 git clone https://github.com/reriiasu/speech-to-text
 pip install -r requirements.txt
 ```
-3. By default it launches a web gui on port 8000, the same used by SillyTavern, change it in `\speech-to-text\speech_to_text\__main__.py` from `eel.start("index.html", size=(1024, 1024), close_callback=on_close)` to `eel.start("index.html", size=(1024, 1024), close_callback=on_close, port=8080)`
+3. By default it launches a web gui on port 8000, the same used by SillyTavern, need to change it in `\speech-to-text\speech_to_text\__main__.py` from `eel.start("index.html", size=(1024, 1024), close_callback=on_close)` to `eel.start("index.html", size=(1024, 1024), close_callback=on_close, port=8080)`
 4. Now run it with next command.
 For convenience create a .bat file with contents:
 ```
 python -m speech_to_text